Methicillin-resistant Staphylococcus aureus: Respiratory infections

 CA-MRSA in hospitalized patients pneumonia treatment begins before culture results.
 After the susceptibility to antibiotics is performed, the infection may be treated with vancomycin or linezolid for up to 21 days.
 If the pneumonia is complicated by the accumulation of pus in the pleural cavity surrounding the lungs, drainage may be done along with antibiotic therapy.
 People with cystic fibrosis may develop respiratory complications related to MRSA infection.
-The incidence of MRSA in those with cystic fibrosis increased during 2000 to 2015 by five times.
+The incidence of MRSA in those with cystic fibrosis increased from 2000 to 2015 by five times.
 Most of these infections were HA-MRSA.
 MRSA accounts for 26% of lung infections in those with cystic fibrosis.

-There is insufficient evidence to support the use of topical or systematic antibiotics for nasal or extra-nasal MRSA infection.
+There is insufficient evidence to support the use of topical or systemic antibiotics for nasal or extra-nasal MRSA infection.

 Bone and joint infections

 Cleaning the wound of dead tissue and draining abscesses is the first action to treat the MRSA infection.
-Administration of antibiotics is not standardized and is adapted by a case-by-case basis.
+Administration of antibiotics is not standardized and is adapted on a case-by-case basis.
 Antibiotic therapy can last up to 3 months and sometimes even longer.

 Infected implants

-MRSA infection can occur associated with implants and joint replacements.
+MRSA infection can occur in association with implants and joint replacements.
 Recommendations on treatment are based upon the length of time the implant has been in place.
 In cases of a recent placement of a surgical implant or artificial joint, the device may be retained while antibiotic therapy continues.
-If the placement of the device has occurred over 3 weeks ago, the device may be removed.
-Antibiotic therapy is used in each instance sometimes long-term.
+If the placement of the device occurred over 3 weeks ago, the device may be removed.
+Antibiotic therapy is used in each instance, sometimes long-term.